IEP Discipline Procedures in Vermont

 Can a school suspend or expel a student with an IEP in Vermont?

-Vermont discipline procedures for students with disabilities incorporate federal IDEA protections (34 CFR 300.530-300.536) as implemented through VT AOE Rule 2360 and Vermont's general education discipline statutes.
-School personnel may remove a student with a disability for up to 10 consecutive school days for code of conduct violations without a change of placement.
-Removals beyond 10 cumulative school days that constitute a change of placement trigger a manifestation determination review (MDR) within 10 school days.
-If the behavior is a manifestation of the disability, the student must be returned to the prior placement (unless parent and district agree otherwise), and an FBA must be conducted and a BIP developed or reviewed.
-Interim alternative educational settings of up to 45 school days are permitted for weapons, drugs, or serious bodily injury.
-Vermont's restraint and seclusion framework under 16 V.S.A. § 1161a and Rule 4500 creates additional protections for students with disabilities subject to restrictive interventions.
+Vermont discipline procedures for students with disabilities incorporate federal IDEA protections (34 CFR 300.530-300.536) as implemented through the VT State Board Rules Series 2360 and Vermont's general education discipline statutes.
+School personnel may remove a student with a disability for up to 10 consecutive school days for code of conduct violations without triggering a change of placement under IDEA.
+Removals beyond 10 cumulative school days that constitute a pattern (change of placement) trigger a manifestation determination review (MDR) within 10 school days of the removal decision.
+If the behavior is a manifestation of the disability, the student must be returned to the prior placement (unless parent and district agree otherwise), and an FBA must be conducted and a BIP developed or reviewed (34 CFR 300.530(f)).
+Interim alternative educational settings (IAES) of up to 45 school days are permitted for weapons, drugs, or serious bodily injury regardless of manifestation (34 CFR 300.530(g)).
+Educational services must continue during any removal beyond 10 school days.
+Vermont's restraint and seclusion framework under 16 V.S.A. § 1161a and State Board Rule 4500 creates additional protections; restraint and seclusion may only be used when there is imminent risk of physical injury and less restrictive measures would be ineffective.
+Parental notification of restraint or seclusion must occur by end of school day (verbal/electronic) with written notice within 24 hours (Rule 4500, Section 4503.2).
+Parents who disagree with discipline decisions may request an expedited due process hearing through the VT AOE (34 CFR 300.532).

 What Vermont Requires

-Students with disabilities may be removed for up to 10 consecutive school days for code of conduct violations without triggering IDEA change-of-placement protections (34 CFR 300.530(b); VT AOE Rule 2360).
+Students with disabilities may be removed for up to 10 consecutive school days for code of conduct violations without triggering IDEA change-of-placement protections (34 CFR 300.530(b)).

-A manifestation determination review (MDR) must be conducted within 10 school days of any decision to change placement for disciplinary reasons (34 CFR 300.530(e); VT AOE Rule 2360).
+A manifestation determination review (MDR) must be conducted within 10 school days of any decision to change placement for disciplinary reasons (34 CFR 300.530(e)).

 If the behavior is a manifestation of the disability, the student must be returned to the prior placement and an FBA/BIP must be conducted or reviewed (34 CFR 300.530(f)).

-Interim alternative educational settings for up to 45 school days are permitted for weapons, drugs, or serious bodily injury (34 CFR 300.530(g)).
+Interim alternative educational settings for up to 45 school days are permitted for weapons, drugs, or serious bodily injury regardless of manifestation determination (34 CFR 300.530(g)).

-Educational services must continue during disciplinary removals beyond 10 school days to enable the student to participate in the general curriculum and progress toward IEP goals (34 CFR 300.530(d); VT AOE Rule 2360).
+Educational services must continue during disciplinary removals beyond 10 school days to enable the student to participate in the general curriculum and progress toward IEP goals (34 CFR 300.530(d)).

-Vermont's 16 V.S.A. § 1161a and Rule 4500 provide additional protections regarding restraint and seclusion as an element of discipline; documentation and parental notification are required.
+Vermont's 16 V.S.A. § 1161a and Rule 4500 provide additional protections regarding restraint and seclusion; these may only be used when there is imminent risk of physical injury and less restrictive measures are ineffective (Rule 4500, Section 4502).

 Key Timelines